Allianz MTV Stuttgart

-Allianz MTV Stuttgart is a German volleyball team based in Stuttgart, Baden-Württemberg.
+Allianz MTV Stuttgart is a German professional volleyball team based in Stuttgart, Baden-Württemberg.

+History

+The club was founded in 2007 following a merger between the volleyball departments of MTV Stuttgart and TSV Georgii-Allianz Stuttgart.
+Initially named "VC Stuttgart", the team debuted in the Bundesliga in the 2008–09 season.
+In 2010, the team became known as "Smart Allianz Stuttgart", later changing to its current name, Allianz MTV Stuttgart, in 2012.

+In 2013, the club's youth program was integrated into the MTV Stuttgart Volleyball Academy, which functions as a recognized federal training base (Bundesstützpunkt) for top-level development.

 In 2020, sports director was Kim Renkema whereas managing director was Aurel Irion.

 For the 2020-21 season, Stuttgart re-hired Athina Papafotiou and also kept Krystal Rivers who had been an important building block.
 Further, the Dutch girl Hester Jasper (18) joined from German Women's Volleyball League competitor VfB Suhl.
 The attacker signed a two-year contract.
 Yet, Stuttgart had to cope with the departure of Annie Cesar, who left to get more playing time.